DragD3D: Realistic Mesh Editing with Rigidity Control Driven by 2D Diffusion Priors: Related work

 To overcome this limitation Gao et al.~\cite{gao2023textdeformer} edit a triangular mesh using only a text prompt using CLIP embeddings.
 One major challenge with the CLIP methods is that CLIP embeddings do not encode a viewing direction resulting in ambiguities denoted as the Janus effect~\cite{gao2023textdeformer}.
 The other major challenge is that it seems difficult to accommodate the satisfaction of user-specified geometric constraints.

-The use of large scale pre-trained models for 2D image editing has been explored in several works.
+The use of large-scale pre-trained models for 2D image editing has been explored in several works.
 Pan et al.~\cite{pan2023drag} propose a method for point-based image editing by optimizing in the latent space of the StyleGAN2 generator~\cite{karras2020analyzing}.
 Similarly, Shi et al.~\cite{shi2023dragdiffusion} and Mou et al.~\cite{mou2023dragondiffusion} achieve something similar by optimizing the diffusion latent space.
 In ~\cite{gao2022get3d}, 3D textured meshes are generated from the learned latent space of images.
 Unfortunately, these methods cannot be extended to direct vertex editing of a given 3D mesh, as they are completely reliant on locating the deformed representation in the rich latent space of 2D images.
-As already mentioned, we do not have that luxury of such a rich latent space for 3D shapes.
-In our work, we also use the latent space of images, but we use it regularize the 3D geometry by enforcing it to result in a natural image when rendered from an arbitrary view.
+As already mentioned, we do not have the luxury of such a rich latent space for 3D shapes.
+In our work, we also use the latent space of images, but we use it to regularize the 3D geometry by enforcing it to result in a natural image when rendered from an arbitrary view.

-In summary, our main goal in this work is to provide a general mesh editing method with user-specified vertex constraints that do not involve supervision, hence does not rely on 3D data for training, and produces realistic results without being restricted to a specific class of objects.
-We achieve this by harnessing the rich and vast knowledge about natural and human-made objects that are represented in today's pre-trained large-scale models in the image format.
-Our method is described in the following section.
+In summary, our main goal in this work is to provide a general mesh editing method with user-specified vertex constraints that do not involve supervision, hence does not rely on 3D data for training, and produces realistic results without being restricted to a specific class of objects. \tibin{We achieve this by (1) harnessing the rich and vast knowledge about natural and human-made objects that are represented in today's pre-trained large-scale models in the image format and (2) couple it with a flexible geometric regularizer for accurate user control.
+Our method is described in the following section.}